mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 8.8533301101840411

-As we can see, the BayesInference object knows a single number as an estimate for the parameters: m seems to be approximately 2.54, w seems to be approximately 7.11 and the lapse rate seems to be somewhere around 0.027.
-What are these numbers?
+As we can see, the BayesInference object knows a single number as an estimate for the parameters:
+:math:`m` seems to be approximately 2.54, :math:`w` seems to be approximately 7.11 and the lapse rate :math:`\lambda` seems to be somewhere around 0.027.
+These numbers are averages of the posterior distribution.
 How accurate are they?
 Can we trust in them?

 Convergence diagnostics
 -----------------------